fhnw-pl-circle/tlaplus/examples/00_simple_wire_transfer/README.md

 - EventuallyConsistent

+## fair process

+The `fair` specifies that the process does not stop until it gets to the end.
+If it is removed it leads to `stuttering`.

 ## Stuttering

 A process might just stop (simulating timeouts, network errors, ...).

-The way this example is specified, it is unavoidable.
-To fix it we would have to change the spec.
+The way this example is specified, it is unavoidable without using `fair`.